Musketeers vs. Panthers: Second Round Betting Trends, Record ATS, Home/Road Splits

 Xavier Betting Records & Stats

-- Xavier and its opponents have combined to score more than 152.5 points in 18 of 31 games this season.
+- Xavier's 31 games this season have gone over this contest's total of 151.5 points 18 times.

-- The average total in Xavier's outings this year is 155, 2.5 more than this matchup's over/under.
+- Xavier has an average total of 155 in its contests this year, 3.5 more points than this matchup's over/under.

-- The Musketeers have a 16-15-0 record against the spread this season.

-- This season, Xavier has been favored 20 times and won 17, or 85%, of those games.
+- Xavier has been the favorite in 20 games this season and won 17 (85%) of those contests.

 Xavier vs. Pittsburgh Over/Under Stats